 I am authentic, empathetic, compassionate and kind.
-I am genuinely interested what my client has to say and listen with intent to understand, and support them in their desire for growth.
+I am genuinely interested what my client has to say and listen with intent to understand.
+I view our therapeutic alliance as the foundation of all growth, and I treat the vulnerability and trust client's bring to this space with the utmost respect.

 Attachment-based